Yellow mongoose

 The yellow mongoose (Cynictis penicillata), sometimes referred to as the red meerkat, is a member of the mongoose family.
 It averages about 1 lb in weight and about 20 in in length.
 It lives in open country, semi-desert scrubland and grasslands in Angola, Botswana, South Africa, Namibia, and Zimbabwe.
 It is the only species in the genus Cynictis.

 Taxonomy

 Herpestes penicillatus was the scientific name proposed by Georges Cuvier in 1829 for a mongoose specimen from the Cape.

 The generic name Cynictis was proposed by William Ogilby in 1833 for a specimen collected in Kaffraria.

-Cynictis penicillata is the only member of the genus, but as many as twelve subspecies of yellow mongoose have been described.
+The yellow mongoose is the only member of the genus Cynictis; 12 subspecies have been described, but their status is unclear.
+At least four subspecies have been recognised: